Thorsberg chape

 The Thorsberg chape (a bronze piece belonging to a scabbard) is an archeological find from the Thorsberg moor, Germany, that appears to have been deposited as a votive offering.
 It bears an Elder Futhark runic inscription, one of the earliest known, dating to roughly 200 CE.

-The artifact has been localized on archeological grounds to the region between the Rhine and the Elbe.
+Archaeologists believe it was made in the region between the Rhine and the Elbe.